nickreich/methods2/class3_SLRgeom/README.md

 Class agenda
 * random presentations: OpenIntro lab 7 "on your own" section
 * mini-lecture: least squares and geometry of regression
 * lab: Open the Mother/Daughter heights dataset.
 Use plot_ss() function to estimate some regression lines.
-Rather than using lm() to fit the data, calculate the betas ``by hand'' using R. How many lines of code did it take you?
+Rather than using lm() to fit the data, calculate the betas and the resulting RSS ``by hand'' using R. How many lines of code did it take you?

 Homework
 * Problem Set 1: Due Thursday, 2/13/2014 (by the beginning of class)